AndreasHeger/CGATReport/doc/Tutorial4.rst

 Testing this data source you should see one plot::

-   sphinxreport_test.py -t ExpressionLevel -r histogram-plot -o range=0,100,4
+   sphinxreport-test -t ExpressionLevel -r histogram-plot -o range=0,100,4

 The plots show a bi-modal distribution in the two experiments.